Pendulum (Creedence Clearwater Revival album)

 Pendulum is the sixth studio album by the American rock band Creedence Clearwater Revival, released by Fantasy Records on December 9, 1970.
 It was the second studio album the band released that year, arriving five months after Cosmo's Factory.
+It is also the final album with guitarist Tom Fogerty, who left the band shortly after in January 1971.

 Background

-The album was recorded at Wally Heider Studios in San Francisco, and took a month to complete, which was an unusually long time for the band.
-The backing tracks of the songs were performed by the whole band.
-On previous albums, they had rehearsed songs before entering the studio, but for Pendulum, the members learned the songs in the studio.
-In his autobiography, John Fogerty wrote that he disliked this way of working:
+The album was recorded at Wally Heider Studios in San Francisco and took a month to complete, an unusually long time for the band.
+A band meeting before the sessions saw Tom Fogerty, Stu Cook and Doug Clifford demanding that bandleader John Fogerty allow them greater creative input.
+With the backlog of John's songs already released earlier that year on Cosmo's Factory, the band entered the studio planning to jam and experiment, but no new songs materialized from this method.
+John wrote that he regretted this way of working:

+The guys didn't want to do the work.
+They just wanted to go into the studio and come up with songs by osmosis, spontaneous combustion ...
 At some point after a few days, I started to go home after the daily session and write. ...
 The meticulous preparation was gone. ...
 Pendulum happened during a period in my life when my head started to feel really dry.
 I don't know exactly how to describe it or what it means, but my head felt physically dry.
 I still worked as hard on Pendulum but there aren't as many great songs.

+John wrote "Have You Ever Seen the Rain" about the band's impending breakup.
+The closing instrumental "Rude Awakening #2," a venture into avant-garde psychedelia inspired by the Beatles' "Revolution 9," was variously dismissed by the band as "embarrassing" and "free-form nonsense."

 Pendulum is the last album the band recorded while Tom Fogerty was still a member, as he left the group in early 1971 to start a solo career; and the last of the band's albums to be produced solely by John Fogerty.

 Musical style

-Pendulum expands the band's sonic palette with instruments such as keyboards and saxophones, in contrast to the group's previous albums, which were dominated by the guitar, as well as a saxophone section played entirely by John Fogerty.
-John also played the Hammond B3 organ on many of the Pendulum tracks, notably in "Have You Ever Seen The Rain", in recognition of the deep respect and influence of Booker T. & the M.G.'s, with whom the members of the band had jammed.
-It also contains, in the closing instrumental "Rude Awakening #2", a venture into avant-garde psychedelia.
+Pendulum expands the band's sonic palette with instruments such as John's keyboards and saxophones, as well as Cook's contributions on piano.
+Various bandmembers also played harmonica, vibraphone, recorder and percussion.
+John played Hammond B-3 organ on many Pendulum tracks, notably in "Have You Ever Seen the Rain," inspired by Booker T. & the M.G.'s, a group he had long idolized.
+When Clifford played the album for Duck Dunn and Steve Cropper of the M.G.'s, they commented that it sounded remarkably similar to the playing of their bandmate Booker T. Jones.

-The album is the only one by Creedence Clearwater Revival to not contain any cover songs, and the last in which all the original songs were written by John.